MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

       ![Manage Roles dialog box filled in)](media/manage-roles-dialog-box.PNG "Manage Roles dialog box filled in")

       > [!NOTE]
       > Select the System Administrator role if this is the main user/admin.
-Otherwise, do not select the System Administrator role.
+Otherwise, do not select that role.

 ## Step 4: Install the applications

-There are two guides applications:
+There are two Guides applications:

 - PC authoring application